music-suite/music-suite/docs/src/User-Guide.md

 We count positions from the first beat in the first bar, so in 4/4 time, `0` means the first beat, `1/4` (or `0.25`) means the second beat and so on.

 All notes start at position `0` by default.
-We can use use @[delay] to move the onset of notes to the right.
+We can use use [delay][ref-delay] to move the onset of notes to the right.

 ```haskell+music
 delay 1 c